ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

   - Uses **template level order DFS**
   - Keep track of level and append to the correct level list
   - These lists are actually deques to appendleft or append

+## Minimum Absolute Difference in BST

+Topics: _Binary Search Tree, In-order Traversal, BFS, DFS_

+- Original solution uses level order traversal using bfs
+  - Then sorts and uses 2 pointers to find the minimum difference
+  - O(nlogn) time complexity
+- BFS in order traversal
+  - Already sorted so faster with O(n) time complexity
+- DFS in order traversal with list
+  - Same as BFS but uses list instead of deque -> O(n) time complexity
+- DFS in order traversal with no list
+  - Keep track of the previous node
+  - Calculate the difference between the current node and previous node
+  - No need to keep track of all the nodes in a list
+  - O(n) time complexity